 The opening days of anything at Walt Disney World are always busy, and we definitely expect the same for the 50th Anniversary Celebration.

-In fact, as of right now (end of June 2021) Magic Kingdom and Epcot are showing zero availability for Park Pass Reservations for October 1 and 2, 2021.
+As of right now (September 2021) Magic Kingdom and Epcot are showing zero availability for Park Pass Reservations for October 1, 2021.

 That could change (especially if the capacity limits are adjusted) but for now, you are out of luck if you want to visit Magic Kingdom or Epcot on the “official” kickoff day.